Building Expense Tracker iOS App with Core Data & SwiftUI

 To help you understand the detail of the code, I provided a detailed explanation for each of the number points:

-1. Using SwiftUI @Environment property wrapper, we inject the managed object context-dependency from the parent view.
+@Environmentproperty wrapper, we inject the managed object context-dependency from the parent view. - Using

-3. We create an initializer that accepts an optional predicate and sort descriptor.
-The predicate will be used to filter the results based on selected categories and search text filter from the LogListView while sort descriptor will be used to sort the result based on amount or date in ascending or descending order.
+LogListViewwhile sort descriptor will be used to sort the result based on amount or date in ascending or descending order. - Inside the

 Next, let's move to ExpenseLog+Extension file to add a method to generate NSPredicate based on the selected categories and search text.
 Copy the following code into the body of extension.